Chapter 5: Personnel05:05:08 Faculty Appointments

 Exceptions to the six-year maximum may be granted annually if it is:

-- Requested by the affected faculty member and his/her supervisor,
+- Requested by the affected faculty member and their supervisor,

 - Recommended by the appropriate dean and chief academic officer, and